-According to their study, Columbia, Md., is the safest city in America and Fort Lauderdale, Fla., is the least safe.
+According to their study, Columbia, Maryland, is the safest city in America and Fort Lauderdale, Florida, is the least safe.
 Below is an interactive map, created by WalletHub, that allows you to hover over every ranked city in their study and see where it ranks on the list.

 To view the report, and for a full breakdown of WalletHub's methodology, click here.